 Highest average monthly pay in any fiscal year or, average monthly pay in the 12 consecutive months immediately prior to retirement

 Credited Service x Age Factor x Average Monthly Pensionable Compensation = Monthly Benefit

 The Maximum annual benefit is 90% of the average final pensionable compensation

 When you retire for service, SFERS will pay you a monthly benefit that is calculated using a formula based on your age at retirement, your years of credited service (the number of years worked and paid), and your final pensionable compensation (highest average pay).
-Click on the Age Factors link in the table above to access the table of age factors associated with your plan.
+Reference the Summary of Key Plan Provisions for your plan to access the table of age factors associated with your plan.